Netcracker/KubeMarine/documentation/Installation.md

 ###### Calico with Route Reflectors

 By default, calico is installed with "full mesh" BGP topology, that is every node has BGP peering with all other nodes in the cluster.
 If the cluster size is more than 50 nodes it is recommended to use the BGP configuration with route reflectors instead of full mesh.

+**Note**: change BGP topology is possible for calico v3.20.1 or higher.

 To enable route reflector topology during installation the next steps are required:

 1. Choose the nodes to be route reflectors and add the label `route-reflector=true` to their description in the cluster.yaml.
 It is recommended to use control-plane nodes for route reflectors, but not necessarily.